xSetech/n64-memory-map/README.md

 ## Virtual Address

-If the first argument to the CLI is a 32-bit hexadecimal address prefixed with "0x", information about its location in the memory map is printed, e.g.
+If the first argument to the CLI is a 32-bit hexadecimal number prefixed with "0x", information about its location in the memory map is printed, e.g.

 ```